REGISTERING YOUR VEHICLE OR VESSEL IN IOWA WITHOUT A REGISTRATION AND/OR TITLE

 What is the bonding process?

 If your vehicle or vessel cannot be titled or registered by your county recorder because you do not have the proper registration and/or title documents, you must first fill out Form 542-0855, Request Form for Bonded Title or Registration.Upon receipt of a completed form, the IA DNR will review and investigate the information you provide to determine if you can register your vehicle/vessel and what process you will need to go through to legally transfer ownership into your name.
-The initial investigation will take 4-6 weeks to complete.
+The initial investigation will take a minimum of 12 weeks to complete.

 NOTE: Iowa law requires the seller give the buyer, at the time of purchase, written documentation of ownership such as a bill of sale AND registration and/or title signed over to the buyer.
 If you have not already contacted the seller, please contact the seller of the vehicle and ask them to comply with this requirement before submitting the request form.